python/cpython/Doc/library/ssl.rst

    other peers' certificates when :data:`verify_mode` is other than :data:`CERT_NONE`.
 At least one of *cafile* or *capath* must be specified.

-   The *cafile* string, if present, is the path to a file of concatenated CA certificates in PEM format.
+   The *cafile* string, if present, is the p ath to a file of concatenated
+   CA certificates in PEM format.
 See the discussion of :ref:`ssl-certificates` for more information about how to arrange the certificates in this file.